betfinio/stones/README.md

-# Stones game for betfin.io
+# Stones game for Betfin Platform